techpaf/web-starter/README.md

 * Your CSS must be written inside app/scss/style.scss
 * Your JS must be written inside app/js/main.js
 * Your images must be placed inside app/img/
+* Your SVG files must be placed inside app/icons/

 #### Gulp is in charge of :
 * Running a web server / livereload
 * Compiling Sass stuff
 * Minify & uglify CSS / JS files
 * Optimize images
+* Generate SVG icons into a SVG Sprite
 * Create the release package

 #### Gulp tasks :